Utah Administrative Code

 (4) The teacher's primary responsibility shall be to provide instructional or a combination of instructional and counseling services to students in public schools.

 C. "Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS)" means the electronic file maintained on all licensed Utah educators.
 The file includes such as:

 (6) a record of disciplinary action taken against the educator.
 All information contained in an individual's CACTUS file is available to the individual, but is classified private or protected under Section 63G-2-302 or 305 and is accessible only to specific designated individuals.

 D. "Field trip" means a district, or school authorized excursion for educational purposes.

-E. "Teaching supplies and materials" means both expendable and nonexpendable items that are used for educational purposes by teachers in classroom activities and may include such items as:
+F. "Teaching supplies and materials" means both consumable and nonconsumable items that are used for educational purposes by teachers in classroom activities and may include such items as:

 (1) paper, pencils, workbooks, notebooks, supplementary books and resources;